ROC-HCI/finger-tapping-severity/README.md

 **Code**:

-1. feature_extraction.py is used for extracting features given a filename and specified hand (left or right)
+1. **feature_extraction.py** is used for extracting features given a filename and specified hand (left or right)
-2. model_training.py is used to train the severity assessment model, after the features are extracted and correlated features are removed.
+2. **model_training** is used to train the severity assessment model, after the features are extracted and correlated features are removed.
+3. model_training_with_neural_network.py was used to report performance of neural network models.
+The setup is exactly the same as the previous one.
+However this uses standard Pytorch libraries and may require installations of more packages.